Top 5 This Week

 Shoshone Falls on the Snake River near Twin Falls — dubbed the “Niagara of the West,” these 212-foot falls anchor the region’s outdoor recreation and tourism economy

-Twin Falls offers good value by any Idaho metric: median home prices of $280,000–$340,000, lower than Boise or Coeur d’Alene, combined with the natural attractions of Shoshone Falls, the Snake River Canyon rim (a paved pathway along the north rim provides access to the canyon views and to the bridge from which BASE jumpers leap legally into the gorge below), and proximity to the Sawtooth Mountains and Sun Valley within a two-hour drive.
-The College of Southern Idaho, a well-regarded community college, provides local education options and cultural programming.
-Twin Falls is Idaho’s most underrated mid-sized city for residents who want affordability, outdoor access, and a genuine community identity.
+The value holds up by any Idaho metric: median home prices of $280,000–$340,000, lower than Boise or Coeur d’Alene, set against Shoshone Falls, the Snake River Canyon rim (a paved north-rim path opens up the canyon views and reaches the bridge where BASE jumpers leap legally into the gorge), and the Sawtooth Mountains and Sun Valley within a two-hour drive.
+The College of Southern Idaho, a well-regarded community college, adds local education options and cultural programming.
+For residents who want affordability, the outdoors at the doorstep, and a real sense of place, Twin Falls is Idaho’s most underrated mid-sized city.

 4. Idaho Falls — Eastern Idaho’s Center

-Idaho Falls, with a population of 68,000 (metro area 150,000), is the largest city in eastern Idaho and serves as the commercial center for a region that includes significant agricultural production, the Idaho National Laboratory (one of the largest federal research facilities in the country, specializing in nuclear energy research and employing thousands of engineers and scientists), and proximity to Grand Teton and Yellowstone National Parks.
-The Snake River flows through the center of Idaho Falls over a series of falls, with a riverside greenbelt providing walking and cycling access in a setting that is more attractive than the city’s modest size might suggest.
+About 69,000 people live in Idaho Falls (the metro runs to roughly 172,000), making it the biggest city in eastern Idaho and the commercial hub for a region built on heavy agricultural output, the Idaho National Laboratory (one of the country’s largest federal research facilities, specializing in nuclear energy and employing thousands of engineers and scientists), and a roughly two-hour drive to Grand Teton and Yellowstone National Park.
+The Snake River runs through the heart of town over a series of falls, with a riverside greenbelt for walking and cycling — a setting prettier than the city’s modest size would suggest.

-Idaho Falls has benefited from federal laboratory employment in ways that give it an atypically high concentration of technical professionals and above-average median income for its size.
-Home prices average $250,000–$320,000 — significantly below Boise — and the city’s relative lack of California-origin migration pressure has moderated price increases compared to the Treasure Valley.
-Eastern Idaho’s Mormon community character is pronounced in Idaho Falls and influences the community’s culture, retail environment, and social fabric in ways that are more evident than in Boise or Coeur d’Alene.
+That federal-lab payroll gives Idaho Falls an unusually high concentration of technical professionals and above-average median income for its size.
+Home prices average $250,000–$320,000 — well under Boise — and with little California-origin migration pressure, increases have stayed milder than across the Treasure Valley.
+Eastern Idaho’s Mormon influence runs strong here, shaping the local culture, retail environment, and social fabric far more visibly than in Boise or Coeur d’Alene.

 5. Ketchum/Sun Valley — The Mountain Town Option

-Ketchum, the town adjacent to the Sun Valley ski resort in the Wood River Valley, offers the most lifestyle-complete mountain town experience in Idaho — with all the costs that implies.
-Median home prices in Ketchum now exceed $1 million; the valley’s desirability has attracted wealthy second-home buyers who have compressed the available housing stock and driven prices to levels that make full-time residency challenging for people without substantial means or remote income from continental markets.
+Ketchum, the town next to the Sun Valley ski resort in the Wood River Valley, delivers the most complete mountain-town life in Idaho — with all the costs that implies.
+Median home prices here now top $1 million; the valley’s pull has drawn wealthy second-home buyers who have squeezed the available housing stock and pushed prices to levels that make full-time residency tough for anyone without substantial means or a remote income tied to bigger markets.
 Service industry workers and resort employees typically commute from Hailey (15 minutes south) or Bellevue (25 minutes south) where housing is more accessible in the $350,000–$500,000 range.

-For households with the financial means to live in Ketchum, the quality of life is exceptional: world-class skiing, outstanding fly fishing, a summer cultural calendar that rivals much larger cities, and the visual reward of living among the highest peaks in southern Idaho.
-The Hemingway literary culture, the Sun Valley Music Festival, the outdoor recreation economy, and the community’s genuine cosmopolitanism (the Sun Valley resort has attracted international visitors since the 1930s, creating a more globally aware community than most small Idaho towns) make Ketchum distinctive in a way that no other Idaho community replicates.
+For households that can afford it, the payoff is exceptional: world-class skiing, outstanding fly fishing, a summer arts calendar that rivals far larger cities, and the daily reward of living among the highest peaks in southern Idaho.
+The Hemingway literary legacy, the Sun Valley Music Festival, the outdoor-recreation economy, and a genuine cosmopolitanism (the Sun Valley resort has drawn international visitors since the 1930s, making the place more globally aware than most small Idaho towns) set Ketchum apart in a way no other town in the state replicates.

-Sandpoint, at the northern end of Lake Pend Oreille (Idaho’s largest and deepest lake, at 43 miles long and 1,150 feet deep), combines small-town character — population 9,000 — with remarkable natural surroundings.
-Schweitzer Mountain Resort, 11 miles above the town, provides 2,900 acres of ski terrain.
-The lake, visible from most parts of town, provides swimming, sailing, paddling, and fishing.
-The downtown’s concentration of independent restaurants, galleries, bookstores, and music venues is disproportionately sophisticated for the population size, reflecting the community of artists, writers, and outdoor-oriented professionals who have chosen Sandpoint for its combination of beauty and relative affordability.
+Sandpoint sits at the northern tip of Lake Pend Oreille — Idaho’s largest and deepest lake, 43 miles long and 1,150 feet deep — pairing a population of about 11,000 with remarkable surroundings.
+Schweitzer Mountain Resort rises 11 miles above town across 2,900 acres of ski terrain.
+The lake, in view from most of town, opens up swimming, sailing, paddling, and fishing.
+Downtown packs in independent restaurants, galleries, bookstores, and music venues at a level disproportionately worldly for its size, a reflection of the artists, writers, and outdoor-minded professionals who have chosen Sandpoint for its mix of scenery and relative affordability.

 Idaho’s best cities share a trait that distinguishes them from comparable communities in more famous western states: they are not performing for visitors.
 Boise is not curating a tourism image.
 Twin Falls is not competing for weekend getaway traffic.
 Even Sun Valley, which is explicitly a resort, maintains a year-round character that keeps it from feeling purely transactional.
 That authenticity — the sense that a place exists for its residents rather than for its marketing — is what the best Idaho communities offer, and it is a quality that is genuinely scarce in the contemporary American West.